CodeChron/fullstack-js-with-meteor-react-docs/list_notes.md

  ...
 ```

 Note that we also took the opportunity to refactor handling of props.
 We are using the "copy props" spread operator, which simply passes along all props from the parent.
+This is useful for if a component is not using any props from the direct parent.